jboss-set/prbz-overview/openshift/openplatform/README.md

 You will reuse **/etc/secret** as the mount volume path later in DeploymentConfig.

 ## JBoss EAP 7.3 based application
-Last, you need to create several Openshift resource for the application from template prbz-overview-eap73-basic-s2i.yaml
+Last, you need to create several OpenShift resource for the application from template prbz-overview-eap73-basic-s2i.yaml

 * First, replace the **pullSecret** name with new generated pullSecret name.
-* Second, replace the **IMAGE_STREAM_NAMESPACE** default value openshift with current working namespace, usually it's the same name as project name
+* Second, replace the **IMAGE_STREAM_NAMESPACE** default value OpenShift with current working namespace, usually it's the same name as project name
 * Last, from the web console Import YAML/JSON, import the template and create your application.